Tests You May Experience

 Gastrointestinal (GI) Testing

-Scleroderma may cause gastrointestinal (GI) complications like ulcers, infections, acid reflux, heartburn and GERD, constipation, diarrhea, intestinal bleeding, or growths and blockages.
-Upper endoscopy, 24-hour GI test, Esophageal dilation, Colonoscopy, Hydrogen breath test, or Gastric emptying study are some of the tests you may experience.
+Scleroderma may cause gastrointestinal (GI) complications, such as ulcers, infections, acid reflux, heartburn and GERD, constipation, diarrhea, intestinal bleeding, or growths and blockages.
+Some of the tests you may experience are upper endoscopy, 24-hour GI test, Colonoscopy, Hydrogen breath test, or Gastric emptying study.